Notice: OFTR Membership Required to Ride in Limerick Forest.

 - Designates certain shared use trails as single track trails - upon which ATVs and snowmobilers are not permitted

-- The OFTR and BMA will continue to invest in building and maintaining the Limerick Forest trail network for you to ride on, much like snowmobilers and ATV riders do
+- The OFTR and BMA continues to invest in building and maintaining the Limerick Forest trail network for you to ride on, much like snowmobilers and ATV riders do

-- The OFTR and BMA now bring an additional $5.0 million insurance coverage, reducing the County's liability
+- The OFTR and BMA now bring additional insurance coverage, reducing the County's liability

 - OFTR members agree to a Riders Code of Conduct, including riding responsibly on properly licensed, insured, and quiet motorcycles